-For this year’s Earth Day, Scott Kleinrock, landscape design and planning coordinator for the Huntington Library, Art Collections and Botanical Gardens, has listed 12 ways to create a more sustainable garden.
 Use plants appropriate to where you live.
 Consider the amount of sun, shade, wind and rain each part of your garden receives.
 Native plants that are appropriate to your area can be very low in their water requirements and are the best plants for attracting native beneficial insects, song birds and butterflies.
 Drought-tolerant selections cut your water needs. read on

 EXTRA: Top 4 Native Plants for the Southern California Garden

 Huntington Ranch Garden apprentice Ellen Herra reviews four top performing native Californian plants for the drought-conscious home gardener... read on